envoyproxy/go-control-plane/CONTRIBUTING.md

   ensuring issues are addressed, even if your AI assistant is unable.
 * You are transparent about your AI usage.
 It is often helpful to a reviewer to know that an AI tool was used; please include that information in the PR description.
-* All generated code must be released under the same [license](LICENSE) as Envoy.
+* All generated code must be released under the same [license](LICENSE) as go-control-plane.
 You are responsible for ensuring that the tools you use to generate code do not add any additional licensing restrictions.

 All of the following are required for AI assisted PR reviews: